fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_aws/readme_en.md

   -var 'secret_key=<YOUR-AWS-SECRET_KEY>'
 ```

-### Post Building Tasks
+### Post Building Tasks (Building without the Bastion host)
-- Change the password of the keycloak DB (PostgreSQL) instance.
-- Transfer the registered SSH key to the Bastion host using SCP, etc., place it in an appropriate directory, and set the permissions.

-The sample script "basion-setup-sample.sh" is used to install the tools that are necessary to install Vantiq on a Bastion host.
+The sample script "basion-setup-sample.sh" is used to install the tools that are necessary to install Vantiq.
-To run the script, transfer it to the Bastion server and execute the followings.
+To run the script, transfer it to the target terminal and execute the followings (SSH access, etc. can be configured as needed).

 ```sh
 $ chmod +x ./basion-setup-sample.sh
 $ sudo ./basion-setup-sample.sh
 ```

+Transfer the Worker Node and registered SSH key, place them in an appropriate directory, and set permissions.

 ### Handover to Vantiq Platform Installation tasks
 Perform the following setup and hand over the information to subsequent tasks.